Jazzing up the incoming Year of the Rat with an Electone big band version of 春風吻上我的臉.

 (Ad by Google)

-After much deliberation, I concluded I shouldn’t put up the registrations.
+After much deliberation, I concluded I shouldn’t share the rhythms.
 Because I copied several drum patterns from Kurosawa’s Big Band Christmas Medley.

 Despite the amendments, it is still his patterns, not mine.
 With copyright issues one of the reasons that crippled the Yamaha Electone organ market, I concluded it’s just not right for me to pass off someone’s work as my own.